NEAT-project/neat/policy/README.md

 ```

 in the `neat/policy` directory.
-The `--cib` and `--pib` options specify the respective locations of the CIB and the PIB.
+The `--cib` and `--pib` options specify the respective locations of the CIB and the PIB repositories.

 ## NEAT properties
 NEAT properties are essentially `key|value` tuples describing attributes used by the components of the NEAT Policy Manager.
 See documentation [here](doc/NEAT Properties.md)